emrahcom/emrah-jessie/README.md

 ### Main components of ej-waf

 - lua-resty-waf - High-performance WAF built on the OpenResty stack
-- Nginx as proxy server
+- Nginx as the proxy server

 ### To install ej-waf